turingschool/try-turing/frontend-online/what-is-fee/index.md

 <p>Check out <a href="http://www.sbs.com.au/theboat/" target="blank">The Boat</a> -- an interactive graphic novel about the Vietnam War using CSS/JS/Parallax.</p>

+## No Matter Your Passion, You're Needed in FE

+While many people become developers because it can provide a stable career and lifestyle, it can also allow you to contribute towards something you are passionate about!
+Whether that be problems solving, exposing important data, or helping people do daily tasks, or anything in between, front-end developers play an essential role.

 ## You Don't Have to Be a Designer

 <img class="small-img" src="{{ site.url }}/assets/images/comp.jpg" alt="To Do list application">